Axminster conveyancing FAQs

 Axminster is situated in East Devon Council.
 Council tax bands in 2019 are as follows:

 How much are conveyancing fees for buying or selling a home in Axminster?

 Conveyancing fees will include the solicitor's legal and disbursements.

 Disbursements are the third-party costs incurred on behalf of a buyer or seller, such as Stamp Duty and Office Copies.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Axminster are fixed, meaning for a standard transaction, what you pay is exactly what you see in your quote.